pivotal/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

     Successfully created workload my-web-app
     ```

-1. The `Workload` name provided in the manifest can be overridden by providing a name as an argument:
+1. Override the `Workload` name provided in the manifest by providing a name as an argument:

     ```console
     tanzu workload create my-web-app-2 --file workload.yaml --namespace build